|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 How Powerful And Accurate Is The Barnett Ghost 410?

 As far as power goes, this is certainly one of the most powerful crossbows available on the market.
 The majority of other crossbows don’t exceed 340 FPS of shooting speed.
-The Ghost 410 has a whopping 410 FPS, which means that it can generate up to 150 ft-lbs. of kinetic energy (when using bolts similar to those included with the package) at point blank range!
+The Ghost 410 has a whopping 410 FPS, which means that it can generate up to 150 ft-lbs. of kinetic energy (when using arrows similar to those included with the package) at point blank range!
 Using a chronograph, I calculated the speed to be 406 FPS, which is as close as it gets to a manufacturer’s statement.

 Accuracy is fantastic as well, thanks to the following: